chocolatey/docs/input/en-us/quick-deployment/azure/index.md

 ## Prerequisites

-Currently, to deploy QDE in Azure you will need:
+Currently, to deploy the Chocolatey for Business QDE Azure Environment you will need:

 * A Chocolatey for Business License, or Trial License
 * An account with [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) access to an Azure subscription
 * The ability to create a CNAME DNS record for your chosen FQDN
 * A valid certificate for your chosen FQDN, in PFX format, with exportable private key

 For portions of this document using PowerShell, we assume you have installed a recent version of the [Az modules](https://www.powershellgallery.com/packages/Az/) (easily available by running `choco install az.powershell` in an elevated prompt), and have logged in to your account using `Connect-AzAccount`.
-You can also set a variable, `$ResourceGroupName`, to the name of the resource group you deployed QDE to as we will use this with the PowerShell code snippets below.
+You can also set a variable, `$ResourceGroupName`, to the name of the resource group you deployed the Chocolatey for Business QDE Azure Environment to as we will use this with the PowerShell code snippets below.

-## Deploying QDE in Azure
+## Deploying the Chocolatey for Business QDE Azure Environment

-QDE is available as a deployable resource in the [Microsoft Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/chocolateysoftwareinc1605695330527.c4b_azure_qde).
+The Chocolatey for Business QDE Azure Environment is available as a deployable resource in the [Microsoft Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/chocolateysoftwareinc1605695330527.c4b_azure_qde).

-Find the [Chocolatey For Business Azure Environment](https://portal.azure.com/#blade/Microsoft_Azure_Marketplace/GalleryItemDetailsBladeNopdl/id/chocolateysoftwareinc1605695330527.c4b_azure_qde) resource, and click `Create`.
-You will be taken to the `Create Chocolatey For Business Azure Environment` page.
+Find the [Chocolatey for Business QDE Azure Environment](https://portal.azure.com/#blade/Microsoft_Azure_Marketplace/GalleryItemDetailsBladeNopdl/id/chocolateysoftwareinc1605695330527.c4b_azure_qde) resource, and click `Create`.
+You will be taken to the `Create Chocolatey for Business QDE Azure Environment` page.

 ### Basics